UdayGattu/udaygattu.github.io/README.md

 }
 Updating Skills and Certifications
 Open data.js.
-Find the skills object.
-It contains four properties: programming, ai, cloud, and certifications.
+Locate the skills object.
+It has four properties: programming, ai, cloud, and certifications.
-For each category, add a new object with:
+For each category, add new objects with:
 name: The name of the skill or certification.
 icon: (Optional) The relative URL to a custom icon image.
-If omitted, the page will use a fallback React Icon.
+If omitted, a fallback React Icon will be used.
-Example for a skill:
+Example (for skills):

 js
 Copy
 {
   name: "Azure",
-  icon: "/images/icons/azure.png"  // Optional: if not provided, fallback is used.
+  icon: "/images/icons/azure.png"  // Optional: if not provided, a fallback icon is used.
 }
-Example for a certification:
+Example (for certifications):

 js
 Copy